2025 Paint Out Schedule

 Most of all – have fun this year!
 Looking forward to seeing everyone doing what we so enjoy, painting nature!

-On behalf of the 2024 steering committee: Linda Bonds, Debbie Clay, Maryellen Morrow, Barbara Tobin Klema and Lori Walters
+On behalf of the 2025 steering committee: Linda Bonds, Barbara Tobin Klema, Fran Mayfield and Jane Mercer

 ________________________________________________________________________________________________________________